-Internships - Fall Application Deadline is August 1st826 Boston hires a group of enthusiastic, dedicated design, program, development, and store interns for fall, spring, and summer terms.
+Internships - Hiring on a Rolling Basis826 Boston hires a group of enthusiastic, dedicated design, program, development, and marketing interns for fall, spring, and summer terms.
 Interns will work individually and collectively with each other, our staff of five full-time employees, and a large group of volunteers.

 In addition to general intern responsibilities, each intern track has a particular focus: